-Taking rest, increasing the intake of fluids, decreasing the intake of salt, undergoing regular examination by the doctor are some of the measures that help to manage the preeclampsia.
+Taking rest, increasing the intake of fluids, decreasing the intake of salt, and undergoing regular examinations by the doctor are some of the measures that help to manage preeclampsia.

-You may have to stay in hospital and the doctor will:
+You may have to stay in the hospital and the doctor will:

 If your condition is severe, you will be admitted to the hospital for the rest of the gestation period, and an expert team will:

-As we already said delivery is the only way to get rid of preeclampsia, the doctor will induce labor (if needed) so that the risk of the delivery, the health of the baby, and the health of the mother is least affected.
+As we already said, delivery is the only way to get rid of preeclampsia.
+The doctor will induce labor (if needed) so that the risk of the delivery, the health of the baby, and the health of the mother are least affected.